 Works: Shoulders, chest, triceps

-Push presses are a great way to add a little explosivity to your free-weight arm workout and to recruit muscles in your lower body to help with this movement.
+Push presses are a great way to add explosive movements to your free weight arm workout and to recruit muscles in your lower body to help with this movement.
 Add a medium amount of weight to the barbell.
 If you are proficient with cleans, you can power clean the bar into the front rack position.
 If not, set a barbell rack so that you can lift the barbell from the rack for each set.
 Stand with your feet hip-width apart.
 Your elbows should be down and slightly forward.

 Push your hips back and bend your knees, just as if you were going to start a squat.
-Push your knees out.
-Explode up, using your arms to push the barbell up and overhead.
-Make sure to pull your head back to avoid the bar as it comes up, and then push your head “through the window” when the weight is overhead.
+Driving your heels down and engaging your glutes, explode up, using your arms to push the barbell up and overhead.
+Make sure to pull your head back to avoid the bar as it comes up and then push your head “through the window” when the weight is overhead.
 Bring the barbell back down in a controlled manner to the front rack and repeat.
 When you become comfortable with this movement, try to cycle the push presses with no pauses between reps.

-Perform: Three sets of 20 (ten on each leg)
+Perform: Three sets of 20 reps (ten on each leg)

 Choose two light or medium-weight kettlebells and hold them at the top of each handle with the bell resting across the back of each forearm.
 Bring them to the front rack and use a push press or shoulder press to lift them overhead.
 Keep your arms locked out overhead and as close to your ears as possible.
 Tighten your core and lunge forward.
 You can either perform a walking lunge or lunge in place.
 If you begin to lose control of the dumbbells, choose a lighter weight for your next set.